The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-The Upflow Non-Alcoholic New World IPA has been contending nicely with James Squire Zero and Mornington Free Pale Ale as one of our favourite non-alcoholic beers right now.
-Here you’ve got a very bold, tropical body thanks to Mosiac, Citra, and Amarillo hops from the US, and local Vic Secret hops just to round it out.
+The Upflow Non-Alcoholic New World IPA has been contending nicely against the likes of James Squire Zero and Mornington Free Pale Ale as one of our favourite non-alcoholic beers right now.
+Here, you’ve got a bold tropical body thanks to Mosiac, Citra, and Amarillo hops from the US, as well as local Vic Secret hops just to round it out.
 Those citrus and pine notes lend well to the long, hoppy bitterness on the finish, which should easily satisfy even the bigger naysayer of this whole market.

 Peroni Libera 0.0%